EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where salt = 0x (the empty byte string) in the asymmetric case and salt = PSK in the symmetric case.

-The pseudorandom keys PRK_R, PRK_3, PRK_I, and PRK_4 are defined as follow:
+The pseudorandom keys PRK_3 and PRK_4 are defined as follow:

-* PRK_R is derived as PRK_R = HKDF-Extract( PRK_2, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R.
+* If the Reponder authenticates with a static Diffie-Hellman key, then PRK_3 = HKDF-Extract( PRK_2, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R, else PRK_3 = PRK_2.

-* If PRK_R has been derived, i.e. static DH authentication of the Responder, then PRK_3 = PRK_R, else PRK_3 = PRK_2

-* PRK_I is derived as PRK_I = HKDF-Extract( PRK_3, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I.
+* If the Initiator authenticates with a static Diffie-Hellman key, then PRK_4 = HKDF-Extract( PRK_3, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I, else PRK_4 = PRK_3.

-* If PRK_I has been derived, i.e. static DH authentication of the Responder, then PRK_4 = PRK_I, else PRK_4 = PRK_3

-This construction allows a common definition of PRKs also in the case of static DH methods, which requires additional keys and IVs.

 Example: Assuming the use of curve25519, the ECDH shared secrets G_XY, G_RX, and G_IY are the outputs of the X25519 function {{RFC7748}}: